GNOME/gimp/devel-docs/HACKING.md

 ## Additional Compilation Steps

-If you are accessing GIMP via git, then you will need to take more steps to get it to compile.
+If you are accessing LIGMA via git, then you will need to take more steps to get it to compile.
 You can do all these steps at once by
 running:

-    gimp/trunk$ ./autogen.sh
+    ligma/trunk$ ./autogen.sh

 Basically this does the following for you:

-    gimp/trunk$ aclocal-1.9; libtoolize; automake-1.9 -a;
+    ligma/trunk$ aclocal-1.9; libtoolize; automake-1.9 -a;
-    gimp/trunk$ autoconf;
+    ligma/trunk$ autoconf;

 The above commands create the "configure" script.
-Now you can run the configure script in gimp/trunk to create all the Makefiles.
+Now you can run the configure script in ligma/trunk to create all the Makefiles.

 Before running autogen.sh or configure, make sure you have libtool in your path.
 Also make sure glib-2.0.m4 glib-gettext.m4, gtk-3.0.m4 and